MyOwnSpace99/Youtube-dl-command-lines/README.md

 ## Downloading Videos
 YTDL will automatically attempt to download the best quality video available if no file extension strings are specified.
 You can choose the format of the video file with the string `-f bestvideo[ext=(Video File Extension)]`.
-Available video file extensions include `3gp, aac, flv, m4a, mp3, mp4, ogg, wav, webm`.
+Available video file extensions include `3gp, flv, mp4, webm`.
 FFmpeg allows for additional file extensions.

 ### Single Video
 To download a single video, use the following strings in Command Prompt after following the [Getting Started](https://github.com/MyOwnSpace99/Youtube-dl-command-lines/edit/main/README.md#getting-started) step.